Artist in Residence 2023-24 / Residencies

 Location: The Artist in Residence will primarily work at the REX HILL property in the Willamette Valley.
 The artist will have access to the winery, vineyards and staff throughout the course of the residency.

-Duration: The residency begins with participation in the 2022 harvest as a Harvest Intern.
-Harvest is anticipated to begin in early September, and continue through mid-November.
-Following the conclusion of the harvest, the art residency will commence.
+Duration: The residency begins with participation in the 2023 harvest as a Harvest Intern.
+Typically, harvest begins in mid- to late-August, and continues through early November.
+Following the conclusion of the harvest, the residency will commence.

 Expectations of the artist: A to Z Wineworks supports people, places, and culture.
-It seems especially important now to support the liberal arts that help us find ways to expand vision and engage with diverse, thoughtful perspectives that support our growth as human beings.
+It seems especially important now to support the liberal arts that help us find ways to expand vision and engage with diverse, thoughtful perspectives that help us grow as human beings.
 The artist will be expected to engage with the staff and contribute to the culture of the winery through interactions and presentations, including providing materials to feature in regular internal communications.
-The artist will engage with the community at the end of the residency through a public showcase of some of the year’s work in a gallery or installation showing, lecture, reading or performance.
+The artist will engage with the community at the end of the residency through a public showcase of some of the year’s work in a gallery showing, lecture, reading or performance.

 • A cover letter, describing the artist’s interest in this residency